 How to make better coffee with a Drip Coffee Maker

 We’ve all been there - you enjoy a great cup of coffee that’s vibrant and flavorful at your favorite cafe, but when you try to make coffee at work or at home it tastes flat and mediocre at best.
 Sure there are all different ways to brew delicious coffee manually like the AeroPress or a pour-over - but the cafe you were at uses a machine that’s essentially a bigger version of a regular drip coffee maker.
 So you should be able to get similar results out of your own drip machine, right?

 We think drip coffee makers can do a pretty good job of brewing excellent coffee - which can make a world of difference in the break room.
 And it’s not just a game of chance, there are a few steps you can take to make sure that you’re getting the most out of your coffee maker!

 Step 1.
 Use Fresh, High-Quality Coffee

 This is the number one thing that will make your coffee taste better.
 If you want to step up the brews coming out of your coffee maker, you have to step up the beans going into it!

 Step 2.
 Upgrade your grind

 After having fresh coffee, the most important thing you can do is grind that coffee just before brewing it.
-Ground coffee starts to lose its flavor very quickly, so you want to grind your whole beans just before you go to make a pot of coffee.
+Ground coffee starts to lose its flavor in about 15 minutes, so you want to grind your whole beans just before you go to make a pot of coffee.

 This means having a grinder handy!
 Grinders come in all shapes, sizes, and prices - but if you can, you should try to get a burr grinder.
 They produce a more consistent grind wherein all the coffee grounds are the same size & shape (consistency helps your coffee maker brew evenly and produce a tasty cup).
 For drip coffee makers, you'll want to use a medium coarse grind.
 We recommend a few models here.